TheMGLegends/CGP-Assessment-Project/README.md

 2. Technical Design - UML, Flowcharts and Pseudocode
 3. Testing - Test Table and Evidence
 4. Reflection - What went right/wrong?
 What did you learn?
 How would you change it?
+5. 750 Max Word Count (Only body text contributes to this, no titles, bulletpoints, tables or pseudocode etc, contribute to this)

 # Visual Studio Project:
 1. Must be a 2D Game Using SDL